eahefnawy/serverless-mailer/README.md

 EMAIL_SERVICE_USER=username@gmail.com
 EMAIL_SERVICE_PASS=password
 ```
+**NOTE:** In case of GMAIL, you need to setup an "App Password"

 - Deploy The Service (`serverless deploy`)
-- Invoke The Function
+- Invoke The Function:

-Edit the following event data in the `event.json` file with your own data:
+dit the following event data in the `event.json` file with your own data:

 ```
 {